 The Company adheres to a program of risk management policies and practices designed to reduce potential liability, as well as to manage customers' ongoing environmental exposures.
 This program includes installation of risk management systems at the Company's facilities, such as fire suppression, employee training, environmental auditing, and policy decisions restricting the types of wastes handled.
 The Company evaluates all revenue opportunities and declines those which it believes involve unacceptable risks.
-The Company frequently utilizes specialty subcontractors to handle any such materials when discovered at a job site.

-The Company disposes of its wastes at the Company's Kimball incineration facility and facilities owned and operated by firms which the Company has audited and approved.
+The Company disposes of its wastes at the Company's Kimball incineration facility, Cleveland and Baltimore waste water treatment facilities and facilities owned and operated by firms which the Company has audited and approved.
 Typically, the Company applies established technologies to the treatment, storage and recovery of hazardous wastes.
-The Company believes its operations are conducted in a safe and prudent manner and in substantial compliance with applicable laws and regulations.
+The Company believes its operations are conducted in a safe and prudent manner, and in substantial compliance with applicable laws and regulations.